 There’s also The Mere, a 33-acre lake and nature reserve, lying between Framlingham Castle and Framlingham College, with a circular footpath giving great views of the wild flowers and wildlife.

 Saxtead Green Postmill – the windmill Windmill Lodges is named after, and literally a minute’s walk from the lodges!
 It’s an historic corn mill, whose whole body revolves on its base.
-Now an English Heritage property, it is still in working order.
-Climb the stairs to various floors, which are full of fascinating mill machinery.
-Or take a walk to see it at night when it’s lit up to an eerie brilliance against the night sky.
+Now looked after by English Heritage property, it is currently under renovation.

 The unique polygonal tower keep of Orford Castle is fascinating.
 Visitors can explore the basement with its well, the lower and upper halls and a maze of passages, leading to the chapel, kitchen and other chambers in the turrets.
 From the roof there are magnificent views seaward to Orford Ness.
 And Orford itself is a lovely village, with two splendid pubs (great food), the Crown & Castle hotel’s restaurant and a tearoom down by the water’s edge.